Paul Lee (basketball)

-Paul John Dalistan Lee (born February 14, 1989) is a Filipino professional basketball player for the Magnolia Hotshots of the Philippine Basketball Association (PBA).
+Paul John Dalistan Lee (born February 14, 1989) is a Filipino professional basketball player for the Magnolia Chicken Timplados Hotshots of the Philippine Basketball Association (PBA).
 He was drafted 2nd overall by Rain or Shine in the 2011 PBA draft.

-He earned nicknames like Angas ng Tondo and Leethal Weapon.
+Early life and education

+Paul John Lee was born on February 14, 1989, to Edwin Lee and Helen Dalistan.
+Due to his parents' being unmarried at the time of his birth, his legal surname at birth was his mother's maiden surname, Dalistan.
+His parents would get married on October of the following year.

+Lee was born in Tondo, Manila, to a family of three children.
+While his paternal ancestors of Chinese roots had a history of being involved in the lumber industry since the 19th century, Lee's family did not inherit much wealth.
+Paul John's family lived as a lower middle class household, with his father working as a pedicab driver and his mother briefly working as a domestic worker in the Middle East.
+His family would avoid seeking financial assistance from their other relatives.

+As a young teenager, Lee would already play basketball and join local competitions in Tondo.

+Lee would attend high school at the San Sebastian College – Recoletos.
+He would move to the University of the East to pursue a college education under a full scholarship.

 Amateur career

 High school

 When he was a high school freshman in San Sebastian College – Recoletos, he was discovered when he was playing in the school’s intramurals.
 The coach spotted him, made him try out and placed him in the lineup the following year.
 The San Sebastian Staglets would go on to win the NCAA Juniors Championship in his senior year.

 College

+After his high school career ended, Lee accounts that no university team gave him an invitation to play for their team.
+He would receive an endorsement from the father of his San Sebastian teammate Raphy Reyes to play for the University of the East.

 In 2007, he was recruited by then coach Dindo Pumaren of the University of the East, which at that time had formidable backcourt players like Raphy Reyes, Paul Zamar, James Martinez and Marcy Arellano.
 His role during that time was with the second squad.
 He was known as the 6th man, the main replacement for then King Warrior Marcy Arellano.
 In 2009, his game flourished when Lawrence Chongson took over to coach the team.
 Chongson later became his adviser, and currently an agent, until his death in 2021.

 He received the Most Improved Player award in UAAP Season 72.
 He then became a part of Mythical Team during the UAAP Season 73.

 He also played for Cobra Energy Drink Iron Men in the Philippine Basketball League and later in the PBA Developmental League coached by Chongson.

 In his last year in UE, he was playing with an injury, but he didn't want anybody to know about it.